JosephLai241/The-Struggle/README.md

 **Listing all saved jobs:** The program will parse the spreadsheet and then print all the jobs you have stored into a readable format within a terminal.

+**Job application insights:** The program will parse the spreadsheet, count how many jobs are under each job status, and calculate the percentage of each job status.

 This program utilizes [Colorama](https://pypi.org/project/colorama/) and [PrettyTable](https://pypi.org/project/PrettyTable/) to add color and neatly print job listings in a table within the terminal.

 ## Stored Attributes